Caffeine will bring ESL’s esports events to its social broadcasting platform

 Caffeine announced a deal with ESL, the big independent esports tournament company, to bring esports events to Caffeine’s social broadcasting platform.

-Caffeine’s live coverage kicks off this week with Counter-Strike: Global Offensive at the Intel Extreme Masters (IEM) World Championship in Katowice, Poland on March 3 to March 5.
+Live coverage kicks off this week with Counter-Strike: Global Offensive at the Intel Extreme Masters (IEM) World Championship in Katowice, Poland on March 3 to March 5.

-Under the partnership, Caffeine will air three social broadcasts of ESL content on the Caffeine platform: a live broadcast featuring Triple-A esports tournaments, a 24/7 Greatest Matches replay broadcast, and a 24/7 Highlights broadcast.
+Under the partnership, Caffeine will air three social broadcasts of ESL content on the Caffeine platform: a live broadcast featuring triple-A esports tournaments, a 24/7 Greatest Matches replay broadcast, and a 24/7 Highlights broadcast.
 A “Made for Caffeine” esports talk show, The Magazine, will premiere later this spring.
 Each broadcast will use Caffeine’s social, real-time features to bring a more personal and friendly experience to live-streamed esports.

 “We couldn’t be more thrilled to be working with ESL.
 We want to bring friends together around the content they love in a casual, friendly way, and what better way to do that then to host the world’s most popular esports gaming company’s content on Caffeine,” said Caffeine CEO Ben Keighran, in a statement.
 “This week, fans from around the world will be able to join each other and tune in to ESL live coverage, with highlights of the best events from this year and previous years following close behind.”